#201 - 5760 Teredo St

 Narváez in his 60s

-The commander of this historic expedition was Lieutenant Francisco Eliza; however, he remained behind in Discovery Bay (on the southern coast of Juan de Fuca Strait) on the flagship San Carlos while Narváez made his important discoveries.
+The nominal commander of this historic expedition was Lieutenant Francisco Eliza; however, he remained behind in Discovery Bay (on the southern coast of Juan de Fuca Strait) on the flagship San Carlos while Narváez made his important discoveries.

 Although not as well known as the three distinguished explorers who arrived one year later (George Vancouver, Dionisio Alcalá Galiano, and Cayetano Valdés), Narváez has the honour of being the first to visit the site of the present day city of Vancouver where he explored English Bay (though not the inner reaches of Burrard Inlet).
 He was also the first European to cruise along the Sunshine Coast, on July 10-12, 1791.
-In fact, he was the first to set foot on solid ground there after anchoring off Mission Point near the mouth of Chapman Creek (he named it Rio de la Aguada — River of the Watering Place) so that he could replenish his fresh water barrels at the banks of the river.
+In fact, he was the first to set foot on solid ground there after anchoring off Mission Point near the mouth of Chapman Creek (he named it Rio de la Aguada — River of the Watering Place) so that he could replenish his fresh water barrels from the banks of the river.
 This is the first recorded landing of an explorer on the southwestern mainland coast of what is now British Columbia.

 Santa Saturnina off the Sunshine Coast.